 A further field site modification was done in 2001.
-Direct soil water status measurements by neutron probe and tree transpiration calculations from 1997 through 2000 suggested trees at all salinity levels were extracting and transpiring only a fraction of the applied water.
-If this was accurate the trees were becoming more efficient, using less water as soil salinity increased, a phenomenon reported in green house rootstock salinity studies.
-A second possibility was that the roots were proliferating outside the wetted zone, obtaining fresh water outside the saline irrigation zone.
-To prevent the latter possibility 0.6 mm plastic barriers were sunk around all treatments to a depth of 1.5 m, fig.3.
-Trenching to sink the barriers cut some roots but, the majority of the roots appeared to be within the wetted zone.
-This modification eliminated root proliferation outside the wetted zone, thus ensuring all roots are within the saline wetted zone.
+Direct soil water status measurements by neutron probe and tree transpiration calculations from 1997 through 2000 suggested trees at the 8 and 12 dS/m irrigation salinity levels were extracting and transpiring only a fraction of the applied water.
+Roots were proliferating outside the wetted zone, obtaining fresh water outside the saline irrigation zone.
+To prevent this 0.006 inch thick plastic barriers were installed around all treatments to a depth of 1.5 m, fig.3.
+Trenching to sink the barriers cut many small roots in the top three feet of the profile, but this did not appear to adversely affect tree vigor during the 2001 season.